chris-madden/Data-API-Documentation-Project-3rd-Year/README.md

 The dataset contains 12 fields which includes different grid systems for locating the car parks.

 Rows are determined by the objectid

-###About the api

-This is an api designed for developers who may need data based on car parking locations in Galway.
-It is accessed through http.
-The basic url structure is below:

-     www.galway.ie/carpark_api/?

 ######Contents in dataset